How CRISPR-based "gene drives" could cheaply, rapidly and

 4) Phasing out free-living non-human sentients altogether.

-"Why improve nature when destroying it is so much easier?"
-(Robert Wiblin)
+"Why improve Nature when destroying it is so much easier?"
+(2011, Robert Wiblin)

-Until 21st century biotechnology, the sheer cost, computational complexity and technical obstacles to tackling suffering in free-living non-human animals seemed daunting.
+Until 21st century biotechnology, the sheer cost, computational complexity and technical obstacles to tackling suffering in free-living non-human animals seemed daunting to anyone who cared about nonhumans.
 A pan-species welfare state was inconceivable.
 Cross-species fertility-regulation via immunocontraception, neurochipping, GPS-tracking and monitoring, and rudimentary healthcare services would be prohibitively costly even for large, long-lived vertebrates in human wildlife parks.
-How could we possibly hope to tackle suffering in marine ecosystems, short of invoking molecular nanotechnology and what critics would call Drexlerian sci-fi?
-Actively helping free-living non-humans in an era when millions of people still lack adequate nutrition and healthcare, and when humans still systematically hurt, harm and kill sentient beings in factory-farms and slaughterhouses, has made such a project seem sociologically fanciful as well.
+How could we possibly hope to tackle suffering in marine ecosystems or the Amazon rainforest, short of invoking molecular nanotechnology and what critics would call Drexlerian sci-fi?
+Actively helping free-living non-humans in an era when millions of people still lack adequate nutrition and healthcare, and when humans still systematically hurt, harm and kill billions of sentient beings in factory-farms and slaughterhouses, has made such a project seem sociologically fanciful as well.
 Evolution didn't design Homo sapiens to be impartially altruistic.

 CRISPR-based "gene drives" are a game-changer.
 In principle, gene drives can be used - cheaply, rapidly and sustainably - to "fix" the typical level of suffering undergone by members of entire free-living and sexually reproducing species at minimal inconvenience to humans.
 If targeted wisely, gene drives could massively amplify the effects of even exceedingly weak and fitful human benevolence towards non-human animals.
 In principle, the level of suffering in any sexually reproducing species of organism could be significantly reduced via genetic tweaking for the cost of around $10,000 of per species or less at current prices.
 Back-of-an-envelope calculation suggests the financial cost of a happy non-human biosphere would currently be several hundred million dollars - plus annual maintenance costs of perhaps several million dollars per year.